expo/expo/docs/pages/clients/installation.md

 <ConfigurationDiff source="/static/diffs/client/main-activity-and-application.diff" />

-## 3. Build and Install

-You're now ready to start developing your project with the Development Client.

-## 4. Optional configuration
+## 3. Optional configuration

+There are a few more changes you can make to get the best experience, but you [can skip ahead to building](/clients/getting-started/#building-and-installing-your-first-custom-client) if you prefer.

 ### Disable packager autostart when building for iOS